effectfully/inference-in-agda/UnificationInAgda.lagda.md

 Here `A` is bound implicitly in `id`, but Agda is able to infer that in this case `A` should be instantiated to `Bool` and so Agda elaborates the expression to `id {Bool} true`.

 This is something that Haskell would infer as well.
-The programmer would hate to explicitly write out the type of every single argument, so programming languages often allow not to specify types when they can be inferred from the context.
+The programmer would hate to explicitly write out the type of every single argument, so programming languages often allow the user not to specify types when they can be inferred from the context.
 Agda is quite unique here however, because it can infer a lot more than other languages (even similar dependently typed ones) due to bespoke machineries handling various common patterns.
 But let's start with basics.

 ## Arguments of data types